 There are many benefits to using IOPs:

-While IOPs are beneficial, they require a great deal of discipline and commitment.
-You have to work to remain dedicated to your recovery and consistently attend programs that will help you maintain sobriety even though you are not in the controlled environment that residential programs offer.
-If you maintain a realistic schedule, work with a therapist, and build a support system that can hold you accountable, you can stay focused on your sobriety and enhance your quality of life.
 Intensive outpatient programs have been highly effective in treating people with substance use orders and mental health issues.
 This type of structure allows you to maintain regular commitments to family, work, and academic responsibilities while also getting help for substance use disorder.
 Valiant Living provides a variety of services for men who are currently struggling with addiction.
-If you or someone you love is struggling with a potential addiction or would like more information on our services, call today to speak to a caring, trained staff member at 720-669-1285.
+If you or someone you love is struggling with a potential addiction or would like more information on our services, call today to speak to a caring, trained staff member at (303) 952-5035.